Connection configuration

 Connection permissions

 Section titled “Connection permissions”Connections use Role-Based Access Control (RBAC).
-See Connection Roles for details.
+See Connection roles for details.

-Section titled “Common permission scenarios”| What You Want to Do | Required Permission |
+Section titled “Permission requirements”| What you want to do | Required permission |

 |---|---|